 The benefit of sketching on toned paper is that the entire page is already covered with a mid-tone, so instead of starting with a surface covered with bright white and always working in values darker than this, with toned paper, you get to experiment with adding highlights as well as shadows.
 It’s almost as though you can sculpt your sketch from the page, it’s definitely a different way of working!

 As we have an entire page of mid-tone at our disposal, make sure to actually take advantage of this, otherwise, the magic of the paper is lost.
 Avoid sketching and then covering the entire thing in values and colours.
 Keep areas of the paper untouched and let your sketch breathe.
 It’s easy to get carried away, I know!

 If you are using the paper to sketch a person, for instance, most of their skin can be kept as the colour of the paper, then just add shading where necessary and a few pops of white highlights to make the sketch pop.

 In the sketch above Don Colley has used Faber Castell Pitt pens in Hahnemuhle Cappuccino sketchbook.
-He loosely blocks in shapes with a very light grey Pitt pen and then refines the figure with ink lines on top, followed by adding darker shades of grey where necessary to achieve depth.
+He loosely blocks in shapes with a very light grey Pitt pen and then refines the figure by adding ink lines on top, followed by darker shades of grey where necessary to achieve depth.